Skip to main content

 • Declaration and signatures: inspector and site manager sign-off.

-How to use the solar panel inspection checklist
+How to use this solar panel inspection checklist

 Commercial and industrial solar PV systems should be inspected at least annually.
 More frequent inspections (quarterly or six-monthly) are recommended for sites in harsh environments , coastal areas, dusty or industrial locations, or areas with heavy bird activity.
 Performance monitoring should be continuous where possible, with any significant drop in output triggering an unscheduled inspection.
 Cleaning frequency depends on the local environment , some sites need quarterly cleaning, others annually.
 Always schedule an inspection after severe weather events (hail, storms, cyclones).